moledoc/moledoc/GoLang/README.md

 }
 ```

-We can omit the init and post statement, so a `for` loop would look like
+We can omit the init and post expression, so a `for` loop would look like

 ```go
 for ; i<10; {